 At the end of 2022, the Committee had a total of 533 members of staff, compared to 547 in 2021 and 537 in 2020.
+It employed 56.8 % women and 43.2 % men.
+The situation remains particularly unbalanced both at senior and middle management levels.

-The report noted that the Committee continued to raise awareness about the measures put in place to combat harassment in the workplace, managing conflict and combatting harassment.
+Members noted that the Committee continued to raise awareness about the measures put in place to combat harassment in the workplace, managing conflict and combatting harassment.